Shang-hub/Path-LLM-official-implementation/README.md

 ## Overview

 **Path-LLM** is a framework for graph representation learning using large language models (LLMs).
 It provides tools for:
-- Generating L2SP datasets for LLMs,
+- L2SP selection for Path-LLM,
-- Training and fine-tuning LLMs on L2SP-based paths,
+- Path-LLM self-supervised pre-training on L2SP-based paths,
-- Extracting node embeddings,
+- Extracting node embeddings from fine-tuned Path-LLM,
-- Evaluating embeddings on node classification, edge validation and keyword search tasks.
+- Evaluating Path-LLM embeddings on node classification, edge validation and keyword search tasks.

 ## Directory Structure